Is Brazilian Jiu-Jitsu Safe for Beginners?

 Like any physical activity, it requires attention and consistency.
 But it is not reckless, uncontrolled, or inherently unsafe for beginners.

-For adults considering starting, the most important variable is the training environment.
+For adults considering starting BJJ, the most important variable is the training environment.

 If you want to experience how beginner-friendly structured grappling feels, Guto Campos BJJ offers a free 3-day trial for new students.

-No long-term commitment, but real BJJ training for beginners and everyone else.
+No long-term commitment, but real BJJ training for everyone else and beginners.
 Just a chance to see how it actually works on the mat.